dagmarkramer/minishell/README.txt

 ------------

-run 'make' to make the library run './minishell'to enter the shell
+run 'make' to make the library run './minishell' to enter the shell